 Can I get an exemption or waiver from the emissions testing requirement?

 Exemptions and waivers are available under certain conditions.
-They include electric or hybrid motor vehicles, motor vehicles with a model year less than four years old, motor vehicles with a model year older than 1981, and classic automobiles.
+The only exemptions included by Ordinance are: electric or hybrid motor vehicles, motor vehicles with a model year less than four years old, motor vehicles with a model year older than 1981, and classic automobiles.

 To qualify for a waiver, you must follow the instructions carefully and submit all of the required documentation and information for your situation.
-Please send request to aqb.emissiontest.org.
-Repair and hardship waivers last for one year from the date the vehicle was due to test.
+Repair waivers last for up to two years from the date the vehicle was due to test.
 Afterward, the vehicle must be repaired, regardless of cost, and pass an emissions test.

 What is a Repair Waiver?